asib/CPJSONRPC/README.md

 // This class method is used by CPJSONRPCHelper when parsing a message to
 // determine if the message is a request.
 // It returns a dictionary of all the possible fields that could be present in a
-// JSON-RPC request, excluding the "jsonrpc" field, which is present in all messages
-// (CPJSONRPCHelper checks this field separately).
-Each field maps to a boolean
+// JSON-RPC request.
+Each field maps to a boolean value, which is YES if the field
-// value, which is YES if the field MUST exist, and NO if the field MAY be omitted.
+// MUST exist, and NO if the field MAY be omitted.
 + (NSDictionary *)ValidAndExpectedKeys;

 @end